has-well/slate/source/index.html.md

 composer require cloudipsp/php-sdk-v2
 ```

 2. To install without composer, just download the latest release.
-Then include manual autoloader to your project.
+Then include manual auto loader to your project.

 > 2.Manual installation